rubyforgood/rubyforgood.org--old/faq.md

 ##### I don't know if I want to lead a team.
 What do I do?

 In general, leading a team entails connecting with stakeholders, initial architecting, planning out project milestones, and keeping your team moving forward.
 Here's more <a href="http://www.blrice.net/blog/2014/08/09/lessons-learned-at-ruby-for-good/">information</a> about leading a team from Brandon Rice, a team lead in 2015 (who was SUPER awesome.
 Just sayin'.).
 Still not sure and want to talk about it with an organizer?
-Drop us a <a href="mailto:info@rubyforgood.com">note</a>.
+Drop us a <a href="mailto:{{ site.data.constants.contact_email }}">note</a>.

 ##### Do you allow remote teams at Ruby for Good?

 Unfortunately we're unable to accomodate remote teams this time around.
 We'd be open to discussing that as an option in 2018 for very enterprising and motivated individuals.
-Drop us a <a href="mailto:info@rubyforgood.com">note</a>.
+Drop us a <a href="mailto:{{ site.data.constants.contact_email }}">note</a>.

 ##### How can I help?!